mbheinen/bpa-ipf-tsp/README.md

 (STOP)
 ```

-# Batch Analysis Tool -- ipfbat
+## Batch Analysis Tool -- ipfbat
 The batch version of `ipfsrv`.
-It accepts a Power Flow Control Language (PCL) script file.
+It accepts a Power Flow Control Language (PCL) file.
 This was considered a "new" style of commands when BPA first wrote these programs.

 Usage:  `ipfbat <controlfile.pcl>`

 Example of use: `ipfbat test.pcl`.

-The new style PCL commands used with `ipfsrv` and `ipfbat` (standard filename
-extension of `.pcl`) are described in the [IPF Advanced Users Guide]
- and in Appendix A of the [CFLOW Users Guide].
-Many of
-the BPF commands from chapter 4 of this manual are supported, but not all, and
-there are many additional new commands.
+The new style PCL commands used with `ipfsrv` and `ipfbat` (standard filename extension of `.pcl`) are described in the [IPF Advanced Users Guide] and in Appendix A of the [IPF CFLOW Users Guide].
+Many of the `bpf` commands from Chapter 4 of this manual are supported, but not all, and there are many additional new commands.

-`ipfbat` allows you fine control over the database and solution engine (`ipfsrv`).
+`ipfbat` allows you fine control over the case and solution engine (`ipfsrv`).
 When you use the PCL approach, you first create a PCL file with the
 appropriate commands to accomplish the solution task at hand.
 At runtime these
 commands are interpreted by IPFBAT.
 The PCL file commands are processed